giorrrgio/tambur.js/README.md

 We always cache the stream, so a call to <code>conn.get_stream("MY_STREAM")</code> twice will return the same stream object, which might be open or closed.
 So if you are closing your stream with <code>stream.close()</code> and later want to open the same stream again you must do that with <code>stream.reopen()</code>, and not using <code>conn.get_stream("MY_STREAM")</code>.
 You can always check the boolean property <code>stream.active</code> for whether you must reopen the stream or not.

 ###Modes
-Your streams can have none, one or several modes enables.
+Your streams can have none, one or several modes enabled.
 Such modes are <b>Authentication-Mode</b>, <b>Presence-Mode</b>, and <b>Direct-Mode</b>.
 In order to enable such a mode your browser client must ask the web application for permission.
 The permission is just a token specific to the stream, mode, and your unique subscriber id.
 The server libraries we provide do usually contain the necessary functions for generating these tokens.

 ####Authentication Mode
 The Authentication Mode allows a publisher to send specific messages to all the subscribers of a stream that have been previously authenticated by your web application.